KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 The matrix has ***M x N*** dimensions, where each line in *M* represents an individual profile of preferences, and each column *N* represents an Option within the respective profile, as well as the *value*, or weight, of that Option for the corresponding profile.

-This value, or weight, makes it possible to represent an ordering of those preferences, where, for any alternatives x, y, and for any integers A, B, ( x, A ) and ( y, B ) are pairs s.t.
+This value, or weight, makes it possible to order those preferences, where, for any alternatives x, y, and for any integers A, B, ( x, A ) and ( y, B ) are pairs s.t.
 A is the value of x in the ordering, and B of y.

-If A > B, then, one can conclude that x is preferred to y, since it is higher valued in the ordering.
-If there is a case where A = B, then, one can infer that, for the respective profile, x = y, which can be interpreted as: the agent i is *Indifferent* between x and y.
+If A > B, then x is preferred to y, since it is higher valued in the ordering.
+If there is a case where A = B, then x = y, which *Indifference* between x and y.

-Those values/weights should be taken as a purely ***ordinal*** way of ordering preferences for every agent.
+Those values/weights should be taken as a purely ***ordinal*** way of ordering preferences.
 They are meaningless when taken for its cardinality.
-Also, they allow for the **Indifference** relation to be represented.

 <p><li><strong>Social Choice Rank</strong></li>

-A generic Ranking generated through a *pairwise*( or round-robin tournament ) coparison between each possible combination of pairs of *Options*.
+A generic Ranking generated through a *pairwise* comparison of each possible combination of pairs of *Options*.

-To guarantee Completeness, each Option in the Preference Matrix will be compaired, pairwise, against every other option, so that every possible combination of pairs, without repetition, are taken in consideration.
+To guarantee Completeness, each pair of Options in the Preference Matrix will be compaired, so that every possible combination of pairs, without repetition, are considered.
 Along with that, the Rank will also show how many votes, i.e., in how many profiles one alternative beats its adversary, or if it is socially equal( read Indifferent ) to its adversary option.

-Also, has time complexity( upper bound ) of ( n( n - 1 ) / 2 ).

 <p><li><strong>Social Choice Graph</strong></li>